 - Car manual

-- Extra water – Keep extra water, at least 2-3 liters bottle for situations where you might need a coolant.
+- Extra water – Keep extra water, at least 2-3 litres bottle for situations where you might need a coolant.

 - Extra Car-keys – Keep an extra pair in your wallet or somewhere else in the luggage for emergencies.